jba/codec/README.md

 # Performance

+## uint encodings

+See internal/benchmarks/uint-encodings.txt for data supporting the choice of 1248 encoding.

 Run
     go build -gcflags -S ./codecapi >& /tmp/asm periodically and look for runtime.newobject to see what's escaping to the heap.